Vision and aspirin

 One theory is that aspirin ramps up a part of the immune system called the complement system.
-Many people with macular degeneration carry a form of a gene that keeps them from being able to turn down the complement system when needed.
+Many people with macular degeneration carry a form of a gene that prevents them from being able to turn down the complement system when needed.
 Researchers say the result is that the immune system may be chronically overstimulated, causing damage to the back of the eye.

 Should I be concerned about aspirin and eyesight?